dmytrostriletskyi/threads-net/README.md

 ## Disclaimer

+* As `Threads` are backed by `Instagram`.
+It means that `Threads` functionality partially placed in `Instagram API`: you do a login to `Threads` application via `Instagram`'s username and password, posting new threads and fetching user identifier (for further library usage) too.
+So expect seeing things related to `Instagram` in this library.
-* This project is unofficial (is not supported by Threads company) and utilize both public and private endpoints.
+* This project is unofficial and utilize both public and private endpoints of both `Threads` and `Instagram` `APIs`.
-  Utilizing private endpoints means simulating/pretending being a client (a mobile phone) «manually» creating all needed credentials and a session.
-So, you might face `rate limits` or even be suspended if mess up with logining.
-  So use the project at your own risk until the normal `Threads` public `API` is available or this product become more stable for such things.
+  Utilizing private endpoints means pretending being a mobile phone or web user (via proper `HTTP` headers and other things).
+Thus you might face `rate limits` (because pretending is never ideal) or even your account in `Threads` and `Instagram` might be suspended if mess up with logining or sending too much requests.
+So use the project at your own risk until the normal public `ThreadsAPI` is released or this product become more stable for such things.Also, utilizing such endpoints mean that they might not be stable (because they are under active development and there is no any promise in backward compatibility).
-* For all the authentication and a few more capabilities, [instagrapi](https://github.com/adw0rd/instagrapi) library is used because `Threads` are backed by `Instagram` and you do a login via it as well.
+* For all the `Instagram`-related thing other well-know and already stable library called [instagrapi](https://github.com/adw0rd/instagrapi) is used in `threads-net`.
-* As the library use `Threads API ` private endpoints, they have no defined model for support and backward compatibility.
-* So, some methods might end up not working until the library maintainers find out hot to fix it.

 ## Getting started